 That is the issue at hand.
 The issue is not about whether we can preach the Gospel to all people.
 Both sides agree that Christ genuinely offers Himself as Savior to everyone who would turn from their sins and trust in Him for righteousness, and that we have a duty to call all people without exception to come to faith in Christ.
 There is no contradiction between a particular redemption and a universal offer of the Gospel.
+If any person repents of their sins and trusts in Christ for forgiveness and righteousness, that person will be saved (John 6:37).

 Neither is the issue to ask, "For the forgiveness of whose sins is Christ's work sufficient?"
-Both sides agree that Christ's death was sufficient to save every individual who ever lived, and more, if that was God's intention.
+Both sides agree that Christ's death was sufficient to save every individual who ever lived, and more, if that was God's intention for it.
 If somehow God were to add one person to the number of His elect, Christ would not have to suffer any more than He did 2,000 years ago on Calvary.
+In a real sense, He couldn't have suffered more than He did on Calvary, because He suffered an infinite penalty of infinite wrath against the sins of His people.
+So, there is nothing insufficient in the atonement.